openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 func query(): QueryResult
 ```

-Function: Executes the SQL statement and retrieves the query result.
+Function: Executes the SQL statement and returns the query result.

 Return Value: